Ewan Morrison

 Ewan Morrison (born 1968) is a Scottish author, cultural critic, director, and screenwriter.
-He has published eight novels and a collection of short stories, as of 2021.
+He has published nine novels and a collection of short stories, as of 2025.
 His novel Nina X won the Saltire Society Literary Award for Fiction Book of the Year 2019.
-Irvine Welsh described Morrison as "the eminent fiction writer of our times".
+Irvine Welsh described Morrison as "the eminent fiction writer of our times" and Terry Gilliam described his 2025 novel For Emma as "absolutely wonderful".